saiqulhaq/rails_dynamic_links/DESIGN.md

 ### Analytics Tracking

 - Uses "HTTP 302 Redirect" to ensure all redirection requests reach the backend for analytics.
 This is crucial for functional requirements.
+- **Implementation**:
+  - Core functionality (`dynamic_links`) will trigger Rails Instrumentation events on redirect
+  - Analytics tracking should be implemented in a separate gem (e.g., `dynamic_links_analytics`)
+  - The analytics gem subscribes to events from the core gem and processes them using Ahoy gem
+  - This separation maintains a clean core codebase while allowing for optional analytics features

 ### API Design